IsaDonutCat/battleship2024/README.md

 # battleship2024
-Introduction to 1D and 2D arrays in java
+Introduction to 1D and 2D arrays in java.

+General Rules: